kraivichldf/WorldEditorPixel/README.md

 # WorldEditorPixel

-WorldEditorPixel contains **Kingdom World Editor**, a standalone Windows app for building large campaign worlds from exact square tiles.
+WorldEditorPixel a standalone Windows app for building large campaign worlds from exact square tiles.

 Each tile can store: